favour-22/PERSONAL-WEBPAGE/README.md

 *Deployment*

 To deploy the website, you can upload the files to a web server or use a website builder platform.

-I hope this helps!
-Let me know if you have any questions or need further assistance.